trimstray/nginx-admins-handbook/README.md

   > For more security use only strong and not vulnerable ciphersuite (but if you use http/2 you can get `Server sent fatal alert: handshake_failure` error).

+  > Place `ECDHE` and `DHE` suites at the top of your list.
+The order is important; because ECDHE suites are faster, you want to use them whenever clients supports them.

   > For backward compatibility software components you should use less restrictive ciphers.

   > You should definitely disable weak ciphers like those with DSS, DSA, DES/3DES, RC4, MD5, SHA1, null, anon in the name.